The most stunning sights from under the waves

-A dugong, also called a sea cow, floats on its back in the Red Sea, Marsa Alam, Egypt.
+A dugong floats on its back in the Red Sea, Marsa Alam, Egypt.
 This creature can live up to 70 years and grow to a maximum length of 13 feet (4 meters) and weight of 595 lbs.
 (270 kg).
-Unlike the similarly-shaped manatees that live solely in freshwater, dugongs are marine mammals that take up residence in shallow coastal (salty) waters of the Indian and western Pacific Oceans, according to the World Wildlife Fund.
+Dugongs live in shallow coastal (salty) waters of the Indian and western Pacific Oceans, according to the World Wildlife Fund.

 Caribbean Spiny Lobster

 A Caribbean spiny lobster, named for the forward-pointing spines covering its body, is one of the largest crustaceans on coral reefs and seagrass beds in the Caribbean Sea.
 To scare off predators, these spiny lobsters wave their horn-like antennas over their eyes, according to NOAA Fisheries.
 The smaller so-called antennules detect both movement in the water and chemicals.
 This photo was taken while NOAA mapped underwater habitats in the U.S. Virgin Islands.